Email marketing is still one of the most effective ways to reach and engage customers.

 One Adobe Business resource tells us this:

-Here’s another quick takeaway.
+Here’s another quick insight.

 5. Always end an email with an official email signature